robcog-iai/UR17/Documentation/Documentation.md

 * If the debug mode in the Visual Studio editor is started one excaption happens, which can be irgnored with the started button, but should be mentioned here. ![](Img/Exception.PNG "Exception during debug start.")

 * Milestone 1 documentation can be found [here](Milestone1.md).
-This milestone is the realistic walking animation, where the character starts slowly and gets faster over time until the maximum speed is reached.

-* Milestone 2 documentation can be found [here](Milestone2.md).
-This milestone is for the rotation of the objects in the hands of the character.
+This milestone is the realistic walking animation, where the character starts slowly and gets faster over time until the maximum speed is reached and the rotation of the objects in the hands of the character.
 In this iteration a very basic roation is accomplished and will be refined in the next iteration.